satshakit/satshakit-mini-flight-controller/README.md

 - support for up to **5 channels** receivers
 - costs about **8€**
 - **16mhz crystal** for precise clock, reliability and compatibility
-- size of **48x48mmm** to fit the size of commercial available boards
 - embedded **power board**
 - possibility to connect and use **any IMU working at 5V**
 - size of 41x44mm